Arkhymadhe/Arkhymadhe/README.md

 *   🌍  I'm based in Benin-City, Nigeria.
 *   ✉️  You can contact me at [emoekabuoshomah@gmail.com](mailto:emoekabuoshomah@gmail.com)
-*   🧠  I'm learning how to design my own architectures for Generative Adversarial Networks (GANs) from scratch.
-I'm also playing around with recent advances in convolutional neural networks, including SPD-Convolutions and Essence Neural Networks.
+*   🧠  I'm presently educating myself on bioinformatics, nanotech, and the biomedical sciences.
 I am also presently collaborating on a number of cool, interesting projects at the moment.
 *   🤝  I'm open to collaborating on any interesting and meaningful projects.
 *   ⚡  I'm a sporting enthusiast, specifically for boxing and MMA.
 For some reason, I really love Mohammed Ali, even though I'm far too young to have ever seen him fight.
 Weird, I know.